mokkabonna/knockout.bindingHandlers.number/README.md

 	});

 This binding is written in AMD.
-Just require it to init it.
-It will attach itself to knockout globally.
-No need to require it more than once.
-It will also return knockout.

-	define(['somefolder/number'], function(ko){
+It returns the binding object.
+You need to attach it yourself since this allows it to coexist with other possible bindings named number.

+	define(['knockout', 'somefolder/number'], function(ko, numberBinding){
+		ko.bindingHandlers.number = numberBinding;
 		//use knockout
 	});